+- Property must be a residential parcel located within one of the 17 counties identified as the SC MID or HUD MID.

+- One person with an ownership interest in part or in whole on the property must be able to demonstrate U.S. Citizenship or Lawful Permanent Residence.
+Documentation to demonstrate U.S. Citizenship or a Naturalized Citizen must be provided in the form of one of the following:

+- U.S. Birth Certificate

+- o Current U.S. Passport

+- Certificate of Naturalization, Form N-550

-- Property must be a residential parcel located within one of the 17 counties identified as the SC MID or HUD MID - One person with an ownership interest in part or in whole on the property must be able to demonstrate U.S. Citizenship or Lawful Permanent Residence - Properties must be in the Special Flood Hazard Area or floodway as identified on the Flood Insurance Rate Map (FIRM), or pre-FIRM, or in a Disaster Risk Reduction Area (DRRA) - If the property received CDBG-DR assistance from SCOR (Formerly South Carolina Disaster Recovery Office aka SCDRO), the owner must have acquired and maintained flood insurance to be eligible for CDBG-MIT buyout assistance.
+- o Additional options as noted on USCIS I-9 form - Properties must be in the Special Flood Hazard Area or floodway as identified on the Flood Insurance Rate Map (FIRM), or pre-FIRM, or in a Disaster Risk Reduction Area (DRRA). - If the property received CDBG-DR assistance from SCOR (Formerly South Carolina Disaster Recovery Office aka SCDRO), the owner must have acquired and maintained flood insurance to be eligible for CDBG-MIT buyout assistance.